 THREE ADMIRALS FROM LAMAR: COMBS DAUBIN LOCKWOOD

-The US Department of Navy has just recently placed on loan to our Barton County Historical Society a 3500 pound Danforth Anchor, dated 1953, and will hopefully be fully on display this Veteran’s Day on the NE corner of our beautiful Lamar Square.
-Watch for further details as we go along.
+The US Department of Navy has just recently placed on loan to our Barton County Historical Society a 3500 pound Danforth Anchor, dated 1953, and is displayed on the NE corner of our beautiful Lamar Square.